Refusal of access to European skies

-The EU Air Safety List (ASL), informally known as the "EU blacklist", is a list of airlines from non-EU countries which do not fulfil the necessary international safety standards.
+The UK Air Safety List (ASL), informally known as the "UK banned list", is a list of foreign airlines which do not fulfil the necessary international safety standards.
 This list is also applicable for airlines operating to and from the UK.
-Under the Air Safety List Regulation passengers have the right to know the identity of every airline they fly with throughout their trip.
+Under the Air Safety List Regulation, passengers have the right to know the identity of every airline they fly with throughout their trip.
 The airline is required to inform you of the identity of the operating airline or airlines when making a reservation.

-If an airline with which a booking has been made is subsequently added to the Air Safety List resulting in cancellation of your flight, you are protected by Regulation EC261/2004 (Passenger Rights Regulation).
+If an airline with which a booking has been made is subsequently added to the Air Safety List resulting in cancellation of your flight, you are protected by Air Passenger Rights Regulations.
 If your flight is cancelled you have the right to reimbursement, re-routing.
 If you are a transfer passenger and you have already completed part of your journey, you are also entitled to a flight back to your original departure point when your connecting flight is cancelled and you decide not to continue your journey.

 You also have the right to assistance.
 Compensation is due if you were informed of the cancellation less than 14 days prior to the scheduled departure date.
 The airline has the obligation to prove if and when you were personally informed that the flight was cancelled.